Jako/multiTV/README.md

-rows.offset | contains the count of rows from start that are not displayed rows.total | contains the count of all displayable rows docid | value of docid parameter or current document id
+rows.offset | contains the count of rows from start that are not displayed rows.total | contains the count of all displayable rows docid | value of docid parameter or current document id pagination | contains the pagination (if parameter pagination is enabled)

 Part 3: PHx modifier
 ================================================================================